ahnbr/Credit_Risk_Analysis/README.md

 - In our analysis we used several different models and sampled the data in different ways.

-- The first part utilized scikit-learn and imbalanced-learn to build and evaluate models using resampling
+- First we decided to utilize scikit-learn and imbalanced-learn to build and evaluate models using resampling as follows below
 - The next part included oversampling using RandomOverSampler and SMOTE algorithms
 - We then undersampled the data using ClusterCentroids resampler algorithm
 - After that, we wanted to use a combination of both over- and undersampling.
 For this we used SMOTEENN algorithm